1. Writing a Multi Layer Feedforward Neural Network from Scratch

 : Previous self.delta_biasesactivations

 : A list of possible activation functions.
-If given activation function not recognised, raise an error.self.activation
+If the given activation function is not recognised, raise an error.self.activation

 : A variable to store activation function of this layer.